hoffmangroup/segway/doc/segway.rst

 there will be *starts* different threads for each of the *labels* labels tried.

-XXX The question of finding the right number of labels is a difficult one.
+The question of finding the right number of labels is a difficult one.
-Mathematical criteria would usually suggest using higher numbers of labels.
+Mathematical criteria, such as the Bayesian information criterion, would usually suggest using higher numbers of labels.
 However, the results are difficult for a human to interpret in this case.
 This is why we usually use ~25 labels for a segmentation of dozens of input tracks.
 If you use a small number of input tracks you can probably use a smaller number of labels.
-XXX

 There is an experimental :option:`--num-sublabels`\=\ *sublabels* option that enables hierarchical segmentation, where each segment